 So Does Vitamin D Raise Testosterone?

-Over the years, I've met several seemingly healthy people who turned out to be low in vitamin D. While the research is intriguing, I'd still like to see a few better studies on the raising testosterone issue.
-For now, if I were asked the “does vitamin D raise testosterone” question again, I'd reply that if it really worked, it might be most likely to raise the hormone in those who were already low in vitamin D and testosterone to begin with.
-How likely it might work I could not say because research is not as complete as I'd like.
+Over the years, I've met several seemingly healthy people who turned out to be low in vitamin D. While the research is intriguing, I'd still like to see a few better studies on the rising testosterone issue.
+For now, if I were asked the “does vitamin D raise testosterone” question again, I'd reply that if it really worked, it might be most likely to raise the hormone in those who were already low in vitamin D and testosterone, to begin with.
+How likely it might work I could not say because the research is not as complete as I'd like.
 For now, I do not feel vitamin D supplements raise testosterone in those who already have enough of these compounds.

 I have been taking 5,000 of D3 daily the past 3 months.
 I recently had my Executive Physical at the Cleveland Clinic.
 T level last year was 486 and vitamin D was 39.6.
 On the recent test Sept 7th, T level was 614 and vitamin D level was 53.2.